 People working in global teams and international students doing an exchange semester, for example, rely heavily on live translation tools for effective communication.
 According to Grand View Research, the global machine translation market size is expected to reach US$2,719 million by 2030, growing at a CAGR of 13.5% from 2023 to 2030.

 Most professionals and students prefer a tool that handles tasks in the background, such as capturing every word, translating in real-time, and creating summaries.
-We’ve made a detailed list of the five best live translation tools for Microsoft Teams that’ll help you translate multilingual audio for better understanding.
+We’ve made a detailed list of the six best live translation tools for Microsoft Teams that’ll help you translate multilingual audio for better understanding.

 If you've ever been on a Microsoft Teams call with international teammates, you know how fast things can get lost in translation, literally.
 People speak quickly, switch between languages, or use technical jargon that automated tools often miss.
 That’s exactly why we tested JotMe, not just once, but over several internal calls and cross-border project check-ins.